 You might be a former patient, or perhaps you’ve followed an outdated link.
-Either way, I’m sorry to say that Acutu doesn’t exist any more: as from 9th April it was superseded by Love Community Acupuncture.
+Either way, I’m sorry to say that Acutu doesn’t exist any more: as from April 2018 it was superseded by Love Community Acupuncture.

 Like Acutu, Love Community Acupuncture is run by Karen Charlesworth from the clinic just off Bishy Road, and it offers private acupuncture at affordable rates.
 Take a look at the menus above for more information!

 If you’re a former Acutu patient, there are some changes you need to know about:

 - You now pay what you can afford.
 This means you decide the amount you can afford to pay, based on your own assessment of your income – starting from £20 per treatment.
 Compared with York’s average of £40 per treatment, these are our guidelines:

 - For patients with an income of less than £10,000 per year: £20

 - For patients with an income up to £15,000 per year: £25